Tonomy-Foundation/antelope-did-spec/README.md

 ## 1.4 Motivation and rationale

-The Antelope technology ecosystem has been adopted by approximately 20 public blockchain is and over 100 private blockchains ([source](https://github.com/antelope-ecosystem/chains)).
+The EOSIO technology ecosystem has been adopted by approximately 20 public blockchain is and over 100 private blockchains ([source](https://github.com/eosio-ecosystem/chains)).
 This includes a wide variety of industry applications.

 The growing SSI ecosystem is being adopted by industry and governments alike.
 Decentralised identifiers are the key layer in the SSI tech stack to be included in this ecosystem.
 Antelope presents a number of unique advantages for managing self sovereign identity solutions, including its account and key structure and highly flexible governance features.
 This DID Method Specification allows Antelope to enter this ecosystem through compliance with the standards, bringing the following benefits:

 1. Interoperability with the rest of the SSI ecosystem.
 This allows Antelope based identities to be consumed by governments and industries alike.
 It provides external interoperability outside of Antelope.
 2. Interoperability with other Antelope based identities.
 Due to the large number of Antelope chains this could be a great way to strengthen the collaboration between all of these projects.
 3. Provide transparency of identities through standardisation.